Reading time: 6 min.

 Weighing up the pros and cons of continuing and stopping Minoxidil can help you decide whether or not to stop this treatment.

-For example, if the side effects are worse than the regrowth you’ve seen, you may decide the payoff isn’t worth continuing with Minoxidil.
+For example, if the side effects are worse than the new hair growth you’ve seen, you may decide the payoff isn’t worth continuing with Minoxidil.

-On the other hand, if you’ve seen good regrowth but are still experiencing some mild side effects, you may choose to continue using Minoxidil in spite of those issues.
+On the other hand, if you are happy with the hair regrowth you’ve seen but are still experiencing some mild side effects, you may choose to continue using Minoxidil in spite of those issues.

 Note that topical Minoxidil has a relatively low-risk profile, so consider the side effects of possible Minoxidil alternatives before you make the switch.